M2i3/light-monit/README.md

 All configuration takes place in the /etc/light-monit folder

-In there you will find three sub-folders
+In there you will find three sub-folders and two configuration files

+**light-monit.conf** The default location for the state files

+**check-default.conf** The default settings for the processes check

 **./notifiers.d/** The list of notifiers currently configured and available.
 These are bash script to send the notifications.
 One is predefined to add the entries to the syslog.